What is the history of the SAPC?

 What if I belong to a group but do not pay their full group fees – e.g. I am on LOA, semi-retirement or I am a community worker, student etc.?

 SAPC will not expect fees from people who are not being charged full fees by their group.
 Such members may, however, elect to pay the SAPC fee in order to access the benefits of membership: the bi-annual PPSA journal, reduced conference registration fees and reduced PEP Web subscription rate.
 Please indicate your fee paying status clearly on the group info sheet.

 What if I am not a member of an SAPC group?

 Only paid up SAPC members will receive the bi-annual journal PPSA and qualify for reduced conference registration fees.
 If you are not a paid up member of an existing SAPC group, you are welcome to form a new group or you can choose to join the Friends of SAPC (FOS) group.

 Tell me more about FOS

 Friends of SAPC is a group for interested professional and lay-individuals who for geographical, logistical, professional or other reasons do not (or cannot) belong to any confederate group but who wish to join the confederation.
 Membership includes full fringe benefits (free journal, reduced PEP Web and registration fee options) as well as participation.
 For more information and/or to register for this group, contact the National Group Representative.
-(In 2016: please email Dain Peters at email@example.com. )
+(In 2018: please email Irene Chait at firstname.lastname@example.org. )